RichiH/vcsh/README.md

 ## 3.1 Comparison to Other Solutions ##

-Most people who decide to put their dotfiles under version control start with a single repository in $HOME, adding all their dotfiles (and possibly more) to it.
+Most people who decide to put their dotfiles under version control start with a single repository in <$HOME>, adding all their dotfiles (and possibly more) to it.
 This works, of course, but can become a nuisance as soon as you try to manage more than one host.

-The next logical step is to create single-purpose repositories in, for example, ~/.dotfiles and to create symbolic links in $HOME.
-This gives you the flexibility to check out only certain repositories on different hosts.
+The next logical step is to create single-purpose repositories in, for example,
+<~/.dotfiles> and to create symbolic links into <$HOME>.
+This gives you the
+flexibility to check out only certain repositories on different hosts.
 The downsides of this approach are the necessary manual steps of cloning and symlinking the individual repositories.
-It will probably become a nuisance when you try to manage more than two hosts.

-vcsh takes this second approach one step further.
-It expects single-purpose repositories and stores them in a hidden directory (similar to ~/.dotfiles).
-However, it does not create symbolic links in $HOME; it puts the actual files right into $HOME.
+`vcsh` takes this second approach one step further.
+It expects single-purpose repositories and stores them in a hidden directory (similar to <~/.dotfiles>).
+However, it does not create symbolic links in <$HOME>; it puts the actual files right into <$HOME>.

-Furthermore, by making use of [mr] [1], it makes it very easy to enable/disable and clone a large number of repositories.
-The use of mr is technically optional (see 4.3), but it will be an integral part of the proposed system that follows.
+Furthermore, by making use of [mr][mr], it makes it very easy to enable/disable and clone a large number of repositories.
+The use of `mr` is technically optional (see section 4.3), but it will be an integral part of the proposed system that follows.

 ## 3.2 Default Directory Layout ##